 Go beyond season’s greetings.
 Once you’ve met and converted a holiday impulse shopper, plan to stay in touch.
 This usually begins with your transaction confirmation email.
 “Good choice” or “Your thoughtful gifts are on the way” can bolster buyers who may have second thoughts.
 Send additional notifications that reinforce post-purchase rationalization and allow them to enjoy the excitement of their seasonal score.

-Small sellers have the perfect opportunity to create a customer experience that impulse shoppers can’t resist.
-By tapping into the energy of the holidays and making the purchasing process simple, you can satisfy this shopper’s need for instant gratification — and make it fun.
-Once you’ve captured their attention, they will remember you as a trustworthy resource the next time they need quality gift ideas on the fly.
+Smaller retailers have the perfect opportunity to create a customer experience that impulse shoppers can’t resist.
+By tapping into their energy and making the purchasing process simple, you can satisfy this shopper’s need for instant gratification, and make it fun.
+Once you’ve captured their attention and helped raise their spirits, they will remember you as a trustworthy resource the next time they need quality gift ideas on the fly.